Meeru Dhalwala: Advocacy and Community Contributions

 Dhalwala actively researches topics around food, the environment and health.
 This plays a key role in developing her recipes.
 Dhalwala is particularly interested in sharing her cooking skills with parents who wish to feed their families in a way that is "easy, delicious and healthy".
 Dhalwala shared her ideas through her regular monthly column in The Vancouver Sun, titled Food for Thought, and a regular Point Person for CBC Radio's 2009 national show The Point.
 Dhalwala hosts annual cooking shows at the Bowery Whole Foods Kitchen in New York City.

 Dhalwala is founder and co-organizer of the Joy of Feeding, an annual international food fair held at the UBC Farm in Vancouver.
 The event serves a fundraiser for the farm and combines a focus on culture, health and the environment.
 It features around 16 home cooks from various heritages and professions, sharing their home style of comfort foods.
 Most of the food is sourced organically and/or locally.
 Dhalwala's vision is to grow the event to "a worldwide Joy of Feeding day where various communities throughout the world gather together to feature and share their home cooked meals".

+Awards and Distinctions

+Vij's was named Vancouver Magazine Best Indian Restaurant from 1995-2015.